For those who have both a mental illness and a substance use disorder, a dual diagnosis program is the optimal treatment option.

 (855) 802-6600

-SCADD offers multiple outpatient and inpatient drug rehab programs, including detox, OP, IOP, MAT, and residential treatment.
+SCADD offers multiple outpatient and inpatient drug rehab programs, including detox, OP, IOP, MAT, and residential addiction treatment in Lebanon, CT.

 The Lebanon Pines program is a long-term treatment option for men with addiction and co-occurring mental health disorders.